 A self-cleaning oven sounds great, but they don't always live up to the hype.
-No, there's no magic elf that comes in every night and polishes your oven – these self-cleaning features do fall a little short of the dream, but they make cleaning a much easier task.
-There are two main types: pyrolytic and catalytic.
+No, there's no magic elf that comes in every night and polishes your oven.
+These self-cleaning features do fall a little short of the dream, but they make cleaning a much easier task.
+There are two main types of self-cleaning oven: pyrolytic and catalytic.

 When set on the pyrolytic cleaning mode, the oven heats up to about 500°C, converting food residues into ash, which you then wipe away.
 But before you put the oven into self-cleaning mode, you have to remove all stainless-steel shelves and side runners and clean them yourself as well as cleaning the inside of the glass door.

-With some models, pyrolytic-proof baking trays can be left in the oven, but only with suitable shelf supports – both may need to be purchased separately.
+With some models, pyrolytic-proof baking trays can be left in the oven, but only with suitable shelf supports – both may need to be bought separately.

 Good to know